AshleyvCan/IST-Appendix/README.md

 ## Reference
 A.T. van Can & F. Dalpiaz (2024).
-Locating Requirements in Backlog Items: Content Analysis and Experiments with Large Language Models
+Locating Requirements in Backlog Items: Content Analysis and Experiments with Large Language Models.
+Information and Software
+Technology